ncase/anxiety/scenes/act1.md

 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-b: All your problematic tweets have come back to roost!
+b: All our problematic tweets have come back to roost!

 ```
 bb({body:"fear", eyes:"fear", mouth:"normal"});
 Game.OVERRIDE_TEXT_SPEED = 1.7;
 ```

-b: Say *one* thing wrong and all your so-called friends will drag you through the street for internet points!
+b: We're gonna get called out and cancelled and dragged with a rope on horseback down the information superhighway!

 ```
 hong({mouth:"shock", eyes:"shock"});